 Of course, you don’t have to be involved with the animals if you prefer not to.
 You can simply wander the land exploring the natural flora and fauna – from wild daffodils and bluebells to foxes and herons.
 From swallows, swifts and owls, to otters, weasels and kingfishers. swans, geese and ducks to dippers, buzzards and woodpeckers – all (and more) have been seen at Budle Bay Croft – wonder what you will see?

 On top of all of that there is still more!
-There is a range of outside play equipment to suit most children’s needs – from small cafes on stilts, to swings, slides, ropes and trampolines – even a tree playstation to search for invading vikings or poaching badgers, and a stage for impromptu concerts.
-Why not sit by the fire at Kumbaya Camp and toast marshmallows on fallen twigs?
+There is a range of outside play equipment to suit most children’s needs – from swings, slides and trampolines.
 How about playing pooh sticks from the hump back bridge – just watch out for the ducks!
-Or how about catching the view and reading a book in the Jubilee Hut while your BBQ is cooking?
+Or how about reading a book in the cottage garden while your BBQ is cooking?

 Want to work up an appetite for that BBQ?
 Why not pop to the Ocean Club in Seahouses for a swim, gym workout or class?
 Or you can just ignore it all altogether and take yourself off for a little “petting” and pampering of your own at The Ocean Club Health and Beauty Suite!